Megatron: Animated series

 The series' finale movie, Transformers Prime Beast Hunters: Predacons Rising, though "killed", Megatron was awakened by Unicron, who took possession of his body and reformatted him with new improvements upon his chassis.
-Unicron would then inflict eternal suffering upon the warlord as Unicron attempted to kill his brother, Primus, which would also destroy Cybertron, but was freed from the chaos lord by Optimus Prime.
-Megatron then regained control of his body, but then abandoned any plans of conquest, having realized the true meaning of oppression by Unicron's treatment of him.
+While in his body, Megatron's "spirit" is alongside that of Unicron's where he is dwindled in size by Unicron's being.
+Megatron originally believes that Unicron is there to help his conquest of intergalactic domination.
+However, throughout the film, Megatron soon realizes that his final goal to rule the universe alongside Unicron would soon be plunged into nothingness by Unicorn telling him that his only purpose was to be a vessel.
+Powerless, Megatron concurred a plan in order to force Unicron to leave his body by tricking him into believing the Predacon, Predaking, would be a loyal warrior on reuniting with his former master.
+After a quick battle, Megatron expresses his view point for freedom from the prison Unicron has put him in by expressing, "for regaining my freewill, even over a mangled and deficient frame, is preferable to enduring a waking life as your slave!" -.
+For his defiance, Unicorn punishes Megatron by inflicting harm on his "spirit".
+Megatron is held powerless by Unicorn until the final battle between Unicorn and Optimus, where Optimus tricks Unicron by leaving the vessel containing the AllSpark empty, sucking Unicron's being out of Megaton's corpse.
+Megatron then regained control of his body, but by then he abandoned any plans of conquest, having realized the true meaning of oppression by Unicron's treatment of him.
 He abandons leading the Decepticons and disbands them as a military force, then flies off into space, presumably as banishment and self-imposed exile for his past actions.
 Optimus even stated that every sentient being, including Megatron, has the capacity to change for the better.

 While Megatron doesn't appear in the sequel series, Transformers: Robots in Disguise, or the spin-off, Transformers: Rescue Bots, which is aimed at younger audiences, he is sometimes referenced or mentioned, tying those series into the larger continuity.